 Cairns joined Nottinghamshire on a youth scholarship in 1988 at the age of 18.
-He played in three Notts first-class matches that summer.
-This preceded his first-class debut in New Zealand, which occurred in the 1988-89 season for Northern Districts.
-Cairns returned to Trent Bridge for 1989; again, his efforts were mainly confined to Second XI matches.
+He played in three Notts First-Class matches that summer.
+This preceded his First-Class debut in New Zealand, which occurred in the 1988-89 season for Northern Districts.
+Cairns returned to Trent Bridge for 1989; his efforts in that summer were mainly confined to Second XI matches.

-Regarded in New Zealand as a cricketer of immense potential, he made his Test debut in 1989-90 v Australia, even though he had only played in a handful of first-class games in New Zealand.
+Regarded in New Zealand as a cricketer of immense potential, he made his Test debut in 1989-90 versus Australia, even though he had only played in a handful of First-Class games in New Zealand.
 By the time he returned to Notts as the county’s principal overseas player in 1992, he was a seasoned Test cricketer, though still only 21.

-Notts considered him mainly as an opening seam bowler, but in the event, though batting at no.7 or no.6, he averaged 41.00 and only just missed 1,000 runs by 16.
+Notts considered him mainly as an opening seam bowler, but in the event, though batting at 7 or 6, he averaged 41.00 and only just missed 1,000 runs by 16.
 In addition he was Notts leading wicket-taker, but his 56 wickets cost 35.25 runs each.

 The County had however secured his services for 1995.
-This time he reached the 1,000 run target, batting with both style and consistency; Cairns also topped the Notts bowling table by a large margin; it was a handicap that the other principal seam bowlers were off frequently with injury and Cairns was rather over-bowled.
+This time he reached the 1,000 run target, batting with both style and consistency; Cairns also topped the Notts bowling table by a large margin.
+In that season he won the The Cricket Society Wetherall Award for the Leading All-Rounder in English First-Class Cricket.
+This was despite the handicap that, with the other principal seam bowlers off frequently with injury, Cairns was rather over-bowled.

-He came out of retirement to play for the Notts Outlaws in the 2008 Twenty20 Cup scoring 153 runs in 9 matches.
+He came out of retirement to play for the Notts Outlaws in the 2008 Twenty20 Cup, scoring 153 runs in nine matches.

 Christopher Lance Cairns was born in Picton, New Zealand on 13 June 1970.
 His father was Lance Cairns, the well-known New Zealand Test bowler.
 Since his final game with Notts, his career has been largely confined to New Zealand international games.
-Perhaps the peak of his career was in 1999 when due in no little way to Cairns all-round skills, New Zealand beat England in England.
-He was also the star of New Zealand in that year’s World Cup..
+Perhaps the peak of his career was in 1999 when, due in no little way to Cairns all-round skills, New Zealand beat England in England.
+He was also the star for New Zealand in that year’s World Cup.